raspberrypilearning/gpio-music-box/en/step_2.md

 It will take a minute or two, depending on your Raspberry Pi model.
 --- /task ---

-You can see all the new wav files in the `samples` directory
+You should now be able to see all the new `.wav` files in the `samples` directory.

 ![samples-directory-2](images/samples-directory-2.png)